onemonth/onemonthjquery/project-3/README.md

 localStorage: http://www.w3schools.com/html/html5_webstorage.asp

 ## Challenge
-* Create a custom animation using `animate()`
-* Add a 4th question to the FAQ
+* Add an animation to the item removal
-* Replace the text of one of the answers with an image or gif
+* Add an easter egg, i.e. if the listItem === "dance" have a dance gif take over the screen